herochenling/AIP-Ass3-RoomHunter/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Names
+Use PascalCase for Class,Interface,AbstractClass, Enum, Module names,Data types.
+Use camelCase variables and function names.
+Do not use "I" as a prefix for interface names.
+Do not use "_" as a prefix for private properties.
+Use whole words in names when possible.